jpotocn/LogChecker/README.md

 ```
 1. Clone the repo
 2. Open pom.xml file in the root of the project
-3. In the 'logchecker.properties' file change the 'filePath' to the actual file path on your local machine
+3. In the 'logchecker.properties' file change the 'filePath' to the actual file path where your logs will go on your local machine
+4. Change your mail.host property to your actual
 4. Run the program
 ```